galaxyproject/planemo/docs/commands/shed_serve.rst

       --database_connection TEXT      Database connection string to use for Galaxy.
       --shed_tool_conf TEXT           Location of shed tools conf file for Galaxy.
       --shed_tool_path TEXT           Location of shed tools directory for Galaxy.
+      --galaxy_single_user / --no_galaxy_single_user
+                                      By default Planemo will configure Galaxy to run in single-user mode where there is just one user and this user is automatically logged it.
+Use --no_galaxy_single_user to prevent
+                                      Galaxy from running this way.
       --pid_file PATH                 Location of pid file is executed with --daemon.
       --daemon                        Serve Galaxy process as a daemon.